ivangfr/springboot-proxysql-mysql/README.md

    > **Note**: If you run the same `SELECT` in the slave's terminal, you will see that just the `mysql-master` processed the `insert` command.
 Btw, it's in `mysql-master` where all inserts, updates and deletes are executed.

 9. Now, let's call to the `GET` endpoint to retrieve `customer 1`.
-For it, go to `curl` terminal and run
+For it, go to `curl` terminal and run:
    ```
    curl -i http://localhost:8080/api/customers/1
    ```

-10. If you run, in one of the slave's terminal, the `SELECT` command below
+10. If you run, in one of the slave's terminal, the `SELECT` command below:
     ```
     SELECT event_time, command_type, SUBSTRING(argument,1,250) argument FROM mysql.general_log
     WHERE command_type = 'Query' AND (argument LIKE 'insert into customers %' OR argument LIKE 'select c1_0.id%' OR argument LIKE 'update customers %' OR argument LIKE 'delete from customers %');
     ```

-    It should return
+    It should return:
     ```
     +----------------------------+--------------+-------------------------------------------------------------------------------------------------------------------+
     | event_time                 | command_type | argument                                                                                                          |